scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 Using ak.zip
 ------------

-The [ak.zip](https://awkward-array.readthedocs.io/en/latest/_auto/ak.zip.html) function combines columns into an array of records, similar to the Pandas-style constructor described above.
+The {func}`ak.zip` function combines columns into an array of records, similar to the Pandas-style constructor described above.

 ```{code-cell} ipython3
 from_columns = ak.zip({"x": [1, 2, 3, 4, 5], "y": [1.1, 2.2, 3.3, 4.4, 5.5], "z": ["one", "two", "three", "four", "five"]})